rfgamaral/parcel-plugin-typings-for-css-modules/README.md

 ## License

-Use of this source code is governed by an MIT-style license that can be found in the [LICENSE](LICENSE) file.
+The use of this source code is governed by an MIT-style license that can be found in the [LICENSE](LICENSE) file.